ecovillage/cabler/README.md

 System-tests can be run with `rails test:system`.

+To run tests automatically on filechange, run `bundle exec guard -g test` .
+For this to exclude system tests, all tests with the name "System" in it are skipped (kind of a guard-minitest bug).

 ### Contributing

 Own code (mostly `app/` and `test/`) is released under the AGPLv3+ (included as file [LICENSE](LICENSE) in this repository).